geohackweek/ghw2018_web_portal_inlandwater_co2/README.md

-# Project Tile: Web Portal for Concentration and Flux of CO<sub>2</sub> in Global Inland Waters
+# Project Title: Web Portal for Concentration and Flux of CO<sub>2</sub> in Global Inland Waters

 ## The Problem
 Observational data, especially *in situ* CO<sub>2</sub> concentration and flux measurements, are essential for correctly modeling CO<sub>2</sub> evasions from global inland waters.
 However, these measurements were collected and published separately by different research groups and there is a lack of a cohesive synthesis of direct measurements, hampering our ability to accurately model CO<sub>2</sub> emissions from inland waters.
 We believe that a global synthesis of direct CO<sub>2</sub> measurements would greatly enhance our understanding of the role that inland water plays in contributing CO<sub>2</sub> to the atmosphere.
 A publically accessible, easy-to-use web portal for researchers to easily input, visualize and download data would be a favorable approach for the synthesis ahead.